-The last time an employee left your business, did you revoke their access to your IT systems?
+The last time an employee left your business, did you revoke their access to your IT network & systems?
 Are you sure?
 Do you have a way to check?

 What kind of information could your former employees get if they still held valid credentials (even though they no longer work there)?
 Depending on your business, the answer could include client data, proprietary research, or your financial information.